honojs/website/content/docs/builtin-middleware/validator.md

 # Validator Middleware

-Validator Middleware enables to validate query parameters, request headers, form body, and JSON body.
+The Hono Validator middleware allows you to validate query parameters, request headers, form bodies, and JSON bodies of your incoming requests.
-The point is declaring the "keys" which you will receive from the validate results.
+You can do this by identifying "keys" which you will receive from the validation results.

-Other values are ignored, so you will not receive any unexpected values.
+Other values not made explicit in the validation schema are ignored, preventing unexpected values from slipping past validations.
-And the validated values has "Types".
+Validated values also have explicit types, and incoming values having types that don't match declared types will be invalidated as well.
+See [Usage](#usage) below for more info.

 ## Import